Ghini/ghini.github.io/_posts/2019-05-27-what-does-it-imply,-reloading-ghini?.md

 - Or you can use a database server like MySQL, or PostgreSQL, or whatever you prefer (again no change here),

-- Then you have a Python data abstraction layer, based on SQLAlchemy, connecting to your database.
-This is the core of ghini.desktop.
+- The core of ghini.desktop is a Python data abstraction layer, based on SQLAlchemy, connecting to your database.
+(This does change.)

   This layer is now isolated from the user interface, it's still written in Python, but based on Django, and it's obviously brand new.
 You have to